AnonAuthorAI/KDD23_Paper275/Rebuttal.md

 Considering these factors, for a minority test node from class A but predicted to be class B, the uncertainty-based risk estimation will likely fail only if it is indistinguishable from class B in both (1) node feature space and (2) connectivity pattern.
 Such a scenario is particularly problematic since all training signals available for the test node are misleading, and most existing learning models would fail in this situation.

 Fortunately, such extreme cases are uncommon in practice, and we validate this by conducting experiments under more extreme class imbalance with IR = 100.
 Results show that GBA can further boost the BEST performance among all IGL techniques by a large margin even under extreme class imbalance.
-For example, for best BAcc with GCN, GBA\_P achieved 14.10\%/20.04\%/42.52\% improvement on Cora/CiteSeer/PubMed, respectively.
-For best Marco-F1, this improvement is 21.35\%/23.81\%/73.41\%.
-Due to space limitation, we only report the BEST results among 7 baselines under each GBA setting, please refer to the [anonymous page](https://anonymous.4open.science/r/KDD23_Paper275-E66D) for the full results.
+For example, for best BAcc with GCN, GBA-P achieved 14.10%/20.04%/42.52% improvement on Cora/CiteSeer/PubMed, respectively.
+For best Marco-F1, this improvement is 21.35%/23.81%/73.41%.
+Due to space limitation, we only report the BEST results among 7 baselines under each GBA setting, please refer to the [anonymous page](https://anonymous.4open.science/r/KDD23_Paper275-E66D) (section: Under Extreme Class Imbalance (IR=100)) for the full results.

 | GNN - Metric           | Cora  | w/ GBA_P        | w/ GBA_T          | CiteSeer | w/ GBA_P          | w/ GBA_T          | PubMed | w/ GBA_P          | w/ GBA_T        |
 | ---------------------- | ----- | --------------- | ----------------- | -------- | ----------------- | ----------------- | ------ | ----------------- | --------------- |